traviswilliams94/music-discovery-engine/README.md

 1. as a user, I want there to be a homepage where i can choose what part of the app to use

-2. as a user, I can discover tracks by genre/track/artist and select them to add to a playlist
+2. as a user, I can discover tracks by genre and select them to add to a playlist

-3. as a user, I can generate a random list of tracks and select them to add to a playlist
+3. as a user, I can get a list of related artists by searching an artist (or a random string!)

-4. as a user, I can view a playlist that I've created on the page, and be able to use that playlist in spotify (dependent on OAuth)
+4. as a user, I can view a playlist that I've created on the page, *and be able to use that playlist in spotify *(dependent on OAuth)

 ## Wire Frames: